By Lori Waite | February 5, 2026

 • October 2025: The Board of Supervisors approved an additional $828 million settlement to resolve allegations that staff at California juvenile detention centers, foster care facilities and probation camps sexually abused individuals in their care.

-While every case is unique, these resolutions show that survivors’ voices are being heard — and that justice and meaningful compensation are possible.
+These settlements represent a major development for individuals who are considering a juvenile detention lawsuit in California.
+While every case is different and compensation depends on individual circumstances, these resolutions demonstrate that these voices are being heard — and that justice and meaningful compensation may be possible.

-How to join the juvenile detention lawsuit
+How to join a California juvenile detention sexual abuse lawsuit

-If you or someone you know experienced sexual abuse while in a California juvenile detention center, you are not alone — and you may have legal options.
+If you or someone you know experienced sexual abuse while held in a California juvenile detention center, you are not alone — and you may have legal options.

 To get started, please share your experience using the form on this page.
 Your responses will remain strictly confidential and will only be used to determine whether you qualify for potential legal action.